tracim/tracim/docs/administration/installation/tracim_with_docker.md

 ```
 Ex: `docker build --build-arg TAG="release_02.00.00" -t algoo/tracim:release_02.00.00 .`

-### With custom repository
+### With a custom repository

 By default, the Docker image is built from the main repository of Tracim.
-To clone Tracim from another repository, use the REPO argument.
+To clone Tracim from another repository,
+use the REPO argument.
 Don't forget to set a suitable image name.

 Ex: `docker build --build-arg REPO="https://github.com/<me>/tracim.git" -t algoo/tracim:myrepo .`

 ## Troubleshooting

-If you encounter problems during the startup of the docker image, you can pass `DEBUG=1` to get additional messages that can help to find the problem cause:
+If you encounter problems during the startup of the docker image, you can pass `DEBUG=1` to get additional messages
+that can help to find the problem cause:

 ```bash
     docker run \